prabalkaushik/Sentiment-Analysis-Liesure-industry/README.md

 ## Notebooks

 - **`scrape_tripadvisor_reviews.ipynb`** (`TRIP ADVISOR FINALyyy.ipynb`)
-  - Demonstrates how the review data was collected from TripAdvisor using `requests_html` and `BeautifulSoup`.
+  - this Demonstrates how the review data was collected from TripAdvisor using `requests_html` and `BeautifulSoup`.
 - **Topic modeling notebook** (`Topic Modelling_Bitcoin(1)-Copy1.ipynb`)
   - Performs preprocessing and Latent Dirichlet Allocation (LDA) topic modeling on the review text to discover common themes.